martinatjie/playground/README.md

 - CMS to create coding blogs specifically
 - Code some electronic decorations for celebratory cakes e.g. lights, special effects, sound etc.
 - Coding/Work stats tracker and analyser
+- code visualiser
 - Content repurposing app with AI
 - create an OS
 - cupboard design app
+- data exporter from various formats into various formats
 - dev video editor with censorer / blur when there are sensitive items on screen
 - Discovery simplifier and reward finder ;-) this goes for any convoluted policies!
 - DnD character generator